pyeventsourcing/esdbclient/README.md

 The argument `limit` is an integer which limits the number of events that will be returned.

-Read recorded events in a stream from a specific stream position.
+The example below shows how to read recorded events in a stream forwards from a specific stream position.

 ```python
 events = list(client.read_stream_events(stream_name1, position=1))